COVID Safety Measures – Los Gatos, CA

-One of the most important things we are doing during this time is to train and educate our team.
-Our office staff is already well equipped and trained in the use of PPE and Universal Precautions.
-COVID-19 presents some new issues which necessitate additional training and protocols
+One of the most important things we are doing during this time is training and educating our team.
+Our dental office staff is already well equipped and trained in the use of PPE and Universal Precautions.
+COVID-19 presents some new issues which necessitate additional training and protocols:

 - Refresher training in proper hand washing techniques, as we do every year.
 This may seem basic; however, it is the most important thing we can do to prevent spread of the virus.

 - Appropriate use of personal protective equipment (PPE) and the additional equipment we have installed to mitigate aerosol spread and to prevent contamination.